 |U3060||Dreamed (Last Night) (Walker)||Abco G101, Wolf 120.298 [CD], P-Vine [J] PCD 18531|

-Although a publicity photo of Herby Joe is extant, little is known of this singer, who shared this session with Arbee Stidham (see Ab2).
+Although a publicity photo of Herby Joe is extant, nothing is known of this singer, who shared this session with Arbee Stidham (see Ab2).
 Herby Joe cut the first two tracks at the session but got the second release from it.
-"Smoke Stack Lightning" is not the one-chord number made famous, a little later in 1956, by Howlin' Wolf.
-It's a blues about domestic discord, with lots of spoken asides over stop-time.
+"Smoke Stack Lightning" is not the one-chord number by Howlin' Wolf that, it so happens, was also recorded in January 1956 and became famous in Feburary or March of that year.
+Herby Joe's is a blues about domestic discord, with lots of spoken asides over stop-time.
 The model is "Hoochie Coochie Man" or "I'm a Man," rather than "I Don't Know."

 Supposedly some copies of G101 incorrectly show "I'll Always Remember You" (actually by Arbee Stidham; see Ab2) as the title for U3060, although they actually play Herby Joe's "Dreamed."
 We have yet to see one of these.

 Arbee Stidham (voc); (ts); (ts); (p); Wayne Benett (eg); (eg); (b); (d).

 |U3061||I'll Always Remember You (Stidham)||Abco G100, Wolf 120.298 [CD], P-Vine [J] PCD 24074, P-Vine [J] PCD 18531|

 |U3062||Meet Me Half Way (Stidham)||Abco G100, Flyright [Br] FLY 582, P-Vine Special [J] PLP-9027, Wolf 120.298 [CD], P-Vine [J] PCD 24074, P-Vine [J] PCD 18531|